codythehun/WebWol/README.md

   * ip_addr: the ip address of the machine you wan't to manage
   * mac_addr: the mac address of the machine you wan't to manage
 5. Run server.py
+6. The page is accessible from http://<host_ip>:port/wakey
-6. Optionally, set it up to start automatically on your router or other machine.
+7. Optionally, set it up to start automatically on your router or other machine.
 I set it up on my NAS.